nuclia/nuclia.py/docs/04-upload.md

 In case that `FIELD_ID` is not defined filename will be used

-## Upload a remote file in a KnowledgeBox
+## Upload a remote file in a Knowledge Box

-Streaming a file to a knowledgebox from an external URL its easy as:
+Streaming a file to a Knowledge Box from an external URL its easy as:

 ```bash
 nuclia kb upload remote --origin=REMOTE_FILE_URL